spec_arrow_write_table_arrow

 The following data types must be supported at least,

-and be read identically with dbReadTable()
+and be read identically with DBI::dbReadTable()

 :